Your Maryland Guide to Local Support Groups and Sober Meetings

 Narcotics Anonymous (NA)

 Organized not long after AA, Narcotics Anonymous is an addiction fellowship focused on people with addiction to narcotics.
-NA has regular meetings throughout Maryland to help people find support, which you can search using the NA meeting database.
+NA has regular meetings throughout Maryland to help people find support, which you can search using the NA meeting finder.
 You can perform a broad search or narrow the focus by specific topics, ensuring you find a meeting that’s the right fit.

 SMART Recovery